MAAP-Project/maap-documentation-examples/gedi-subset/UseCaseTest.md

 1. Read and append FlatGeobuf files into single GeoDataFrame
 1. Write combined result to new FlatGeobuf file

+After all FlatGeobuf files were generated (467 of them), using the steps above caused the ADE to crash, so instead, the following steps were taken:

+1. Find all FlatGeobuf files in a directory
+1. For each FlatGeobuf file, write/append it in `GPKG` format to a combined file

+This resulted in a 2.5G output file.

 ### Timing

 Combining 13 subsets resulted in a GeoDataFrame with 330309 rows.
 Reading,